bkmashiro/app-sec-juice-report/main.typ

 *Walkthrough:*
 1. *Understanding the Order Process:*
-   The shopping cart updates the total price using:
+   Gusee the shopping cart updates the total price using:
    $
-   "balance" = "balance" + "price" * "quantity"
+   "balance" = "balance" - "price" * "quantity"
    $
    If `quantity` is negative, this results in an undeserved credit.
 2. *Intercepting and Modifying Requests:*